Do you have a Sam’s Club near you? I do, and I pay for a membership every year. I love Sam’s Club!

 Before I opine about how I save money at Sam’s Club, I feel like I should speak to the reasons you should not purchase a membership.
 There’s one really big one.

-- I would not buy a membership to a warehouse club if I was working on getting out of debt.
+- I would not buy a membership to a warehouse club if I couldn’t afford to stock up on household goods or groceries, if I was intensely saving for something, or if I was working on getting out of debt.

 Yes, it saves me money and I actually enjoy shopping at our club.
 But most times you shop at any warehouse club, you’re stocking up on large quantities.
 This makes for a pretty big total at checkout.
-If you were counting on that to pay down a debt, it’s going to hinder your progress.
+I’ve lived through times where I simply didn’t have that much in the budget that week.
+Other times, my husband and I have agreed to sink all of our extra income into a particular category to reach a savings goal really quick.
+Or, if you were counting on that extra income to pay down a debt, the big ticket total at checkout could possibly hinder your progress.

-The best idea is to spend as little as possible until all your debt is paid off and then when you have lots of extra money every month, you can start stocking up on groceries and things.
+The best idea is to spend as little as possible until you have some abundance or your savings goal is met, or all your debt is paid off; then, when you have lots of extra money every month, you can start stocking up on groceries and things.
 Bulk buying can save you money if you’re smart about it, but it can also lead to expensive mistakes.

 There are a few other reasons you might not want a Sam’s Club membership: